 Let me ask you a few common questions that I find a lot of my clients get lost in, and I want to bring them to you.
 Is there a difference between how to use social media in different sizes of businesses?
-Because, this whole imposter syndrome that you slightly touched on a little earlier, the smaller solopreneur versus these big global multinationals.
+Because, this whole imposter syndrome that you slightly touched on a little earlier, the smaller solopreneur vs these big global multinationals.
 Can you share some insights around that?
-Because a lot of people get intimidated going on the same platforms as these big multinationals thinking “I’m just like that one person.”
+Because a lot of people get intimidated going on the same platforms as these big multinationals thinking “I’m just like that one person”.
 What are your thoughts on that?
 Is there a difference?

 Absolutely.
-I think you have answered this question, but in case you have anything else to add, I want to ask you, what about companies whose consumer base, again, this could be anything from solopreneur upwards, where your consumer base is regional, national versus international in scope?
+So, I mean, I think you have answered this question, but in case you have anything else to add, I want to ask you, what about companies whose consumer base, again, this could be anything from solopreneur upwards, where your consumer base is regional, national versus international in scope?
 Is there a difference in terms of the use of social media?
 I mean, obviously, the use of ads and all of that is a whole different ball game.

-But just from an organic marketing perspective, with the use of social media, is there a different strategy in your mind to think about if your consumer base is in different pockets?
+But just from an organic marketing perspective, with the use of social media, is there a different strategy in your mind to think about if your consumer base is indifferent pockets?

 Yes, you have to make sure that they feel like you’re for them.
-So especially from a geo-specific area that you’re like, I target this geo-specific area and I need to make sure that my customers know.
+So especially from a geo-specific area that you like, I target this geo-specific area and I need to make sure that my customers know.